ninell-oldenburg/ninell-oldenburg.github.io/README.md

 # Hi, I'm Ninell

-I'm a 1st year's Master's student in IT & Cognition at the University of Copenhagen, Denmark.
+I'm a 1st-year Master's student in IT & Cognition at the University of Copenhagen, Denmark.

 My research interest lies in AI ethics & (hopefully soon) AI Alignment with a focus on language processing.
 I think, the world can be a better place with the help of Python.